simonw/git-history/README.md

 ## Usage

 This tool can be run against a Git repository that holds a file that contains JSON, CSV/TSV or some other format and which has multiple versions tracked in the Git history.
-See [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) to understand how you might create such a repository.
+Read [Git scraping: track changes over time by scraping to a Git repository](https://simonwillison.net/2020/Oct/9/git-scraping/) to understand how you might create such a repository.

 The `file` command analyzes the history of an individual file within the repository, and generates a SQLite database table that represents the different versions of that file over time.